-Peanuts are high in protein and are apt to use for breakfast and this is one of the easiest ways to add nutrition to the food.
+Peanuts are high in protein and are apt to use for breakfast and this is one of the easiest ways to add nutrition to your morning meal.
 Peanuts can be used to make most chutneys like capsicum chutney, badam chutney, ridge gourd skin chutney.

 You can find more chutney recipes here.